 The Paul Niggli Foundation supports and honors young ambassadors of Swiss geoscience.
 Generous bequests of the families of Paul Niggli (1888-1953), Hedi Fritz - Niggli (1921-2005), Ernst Niggli (1917-2001) and Francis de Quervain (1902-1984) supplemented the initial contribution by Swiss industries, who established the Foundation in 1943.

 Many winners of the Paul Niggli Medal have become international leaders in academia or industry, including some of the present members of the Board of the Paul Niggli Foundation.
-The Board members are nominated by industry, universities, the Swiss Society of Mineralogy and Petrology (SSMP) and the Swiss Geotechnical Commission (SGTK).
+The Board members are nominated by industry, universities and the Swiss Society of Mineralogy and Petrology (SSMP).

 They presently include Marianne Niggli (MBN, Baden), Lukas Baumgartner (Uni Lausanne), Klaus Holliger (Uni Lausanne), Thomas Imbach (AWEL, Zürich), Rainer Kündig (NEROS, Bern), Daniela Rubatto (Uni Bern), Urs Schaltegger (Uni Geneva) and Maria Schönbächler (ETH Zürich, president).